paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 Next, we wrap this variable in a div container and return it.

 Finally, the messages component should automatically scroll to the bottom when a new message is received.
 We can achieve this behaviour by using a React component lifecycle method called ```componentDidUpdate()```.
 As you probably guessed, this method is called when the props of the component changed.
-There are a number of lifecycle methods available to us which you can find more about [here](https://facebook.github.io/react/docs/component-specs.html).
+There are many different lifecycle methods available to us; you can find out more about these [here](https://facebook.github.io/react/docs/component-specs.html).
 To scroll the messages view we can use some simple javascript, as follows:
 ```
   componentDidUpdate() {